joshuawang123984/FITNESS_DATABASE/README.md

 Potential Adjustments:
 Many of the global_funcs have parameters that are unnecessary/unefficient ie: passing in cmnds and i in create_dialog rather than cmnds[i] (passing in a list and idx rather than the element at the list)

-Maybe when creating the buttons, split them up into 2 parts - creation and removals, and other during the video, can add get_dashboard to the trainers section of the page to make it work

 TESTCASES:
 Adding to each table